Are you an outdoor cyclist? Help us end Alzheimer's disease!

 Alzheimer's Association National Capital Area Chapter

-We are looking for both riders and for volunteers who would like to help a bunch of committed cyclists take their annual Ride to Remember to the next level.
+We are looking for both riders and for volunteers who would like to help a bunch of committed cyclists take their annual ride to the next level.
 If you are interested in helping us grow the ride by connecting to riders, clubs, and bike shops in the area, please let us know.
-We are also looking for routes of various distances in the DMV area.
 Every 65 seconds someone in the US is diagnosed with Alzheimer's disease or another form of dementia, so we plan to make the ride 65 miles.

 Experience with cycling events a plus, but just looking for volunteers passionate about cycling and the cause.

 Together, we will raise funds and awareness for the care, support and research efforts of the Alzheimer’s Association.
 Please join us today!
-To learn more email/call Carrie! firstname.lastname@example.org or 703-766-9031
+To learn more email/call volunteer Carol Stone at email@example.com/ 703-919-3361 or staff partner Carrie firstname.lastname@example.org or 703-766-9031

 About Alzheimer's Association National Capital Area Chapter